 Young Adults Find More Affordable Coverage Outside Government Marketplaces

-MOUNTAIN VIEW, CA--A study released today by AgileHealthInsurance.com shows that 26-year-olds with incomes between $27,015 and $75,630 would pay less for short term health insurance than Obamacare, even with subsidies and the uninsured penalty factored into the costs.
-Since short term health insurance plans are not qualified health plans under the Affordable Care Act, short term health insurance enrollees pay the Obamacare uninsured penalty unless they are among the millions that qualify for an exemption.
-Yet, short term health insurance plans usually have much lower premiums than Obamacare, meaning that enrollees still see cost savings even with the penalty.
+MOUNTAIN VIEW, CA--A study released today by AgileHealthInsurance.com shows that 26-year-olds with incomes between $27,015 and $75,630 would pay less for short term medical insurance than Obamacare, even with subsidies and the uninsured penalty factored into the costs.
+Since short term medical insurance plans are not qualified health plans under the Affordable Care Act, short term medical insurance enrollees pay the Obamacare uninsured penalty unless they are among the millions that qualify for an exemption.
+Yet, short term medical insurance plans usually have much lower premiums than Obamacare, meaning that enrollees still see cost savings even with the penalty.

 When factoring in premium subsidies and the uninsured penalty, term insurance had the greatest cost advantage over Obamacare at household incomes near $38,000.
 For a 26-year-old female with a household income of $38,250, the least expensive term insurance plan was $67.80 less expensive per month than the least expensive subsidized Obamacare bronze plan.
 For a 26-year-old male with the same household income, term insurance was $73.50 less expensive per month.

 "The unintended consequence of requiring one-size-fits-all benefits for Obamacare plans is that they become very expensive," said Sam Gibbs, executive director of AgileHealthInsurance.com.
 "For millennials who don't use those expensive benefits, term health insurance provides a compelling and more affordable solution."